FlailingFog/flailingfog.github.io/material.md

 ## Special materials (Hair)
 Hair has a special material setup that allows you to change the like-colored hair materials at the same time.
-See the screenshot in the "Special materials (Eyes)" section above for how to give specific pieces of hair different colors.
+The KKBP importer will attempt to find like-colored hair and automatically group them together.
+Check the screenshot in the "Special materials (Eyes)" section above for how to give specific pieces of hair different colors.

 ## Special materials (Tears)
 Tears have a special material that uses a gradient to get a look similar to the in-game one.
 You can make the tears use an HDRI or a flat color instead by using the sliders in the Tears material.